mbeaver502/ArchLinux/README.md

 > - Consider creating subvolumes for other directories that contain data you do not want to include in snapshots and rollbacks of the `@` subvolume, such as `/var/cache`, `/var/spool`, `/var/tmp`, `/var/lib/machines` (systemd-nspawn), `/var/lib/docker` (Docker), `/var/lib/postgres` (PostgreSQL), and other data directories under `/var/lib/`.
 It is up to you if you want to follow the flat layout or create nested subvolumes.
 On the other hand, the pacman database in `/var/lib/pacman` must stay on the root subvolume (`@`).
 > - You can run Snapper on @home and any other subvolume to have separate snapshot and rollback capabilities for data.

 If you do create subvolumes for directories under `/var/lib`, do *NOT* make a subvolume for `/var/lib/pacman`.
+It's important that the `pacman` directory stays in sync with whatever snapshot we're rolling back to (or from).
+If `pacman` gets out of sync, that could severely diminish your ability to effectively maintain installed packages.

 ```
 root@archiso / # cd /mnt